greydongilmore/personal_website/content/post/wsl_docs/freesurfer.md

 echo 'source $FREESURFER_HOME/SetUpFreeSurfer.sh' >> ~/.bashrc
 ```

-If you have run the install correctly you will see this output:
+If you have run the install correctly you will see this output when you close and open a new terminal window:

 ```console
 Setting up environment for FreeSurfer/FS-FAST (and FSL)